heremaps/here-data-sdk-typescript/examples/react-app-example/README.md

     For more information, see the [related section](https://www.here.com/docs/bundle/data-sdk-for-typescript-developer-guide/page/docs/GettingStartedGuide.html) in our Developer Guide.

-2. To fetch dependencies, run `yarn && yarn add react-scripts`.
+2. To fetch dependencies, run `npm install && npm install react-scripts`.

-3. To run the app in the development mode, run `yarn start`.
+3. To run the app in the development mode, run `npm start`.

 4. In your favorite browser, open `http://localhost:3000`.